 The five basic groups of foods that make up a healthy diet are:

-1. Fruits and Vegetables: These are an essential part of a balanced diet as they provide essential vitamins, minerals, and dietary fiber.
-Fruits and vegetables should make up the largest portion of your daily food intake.
-They are low in calories and high in nutrients, making them beneficial for weight management and overall health.
-Aim to consume a variety of colorful fruits and vegetables to get a wide range of nutrients.
+1. Fruit and Veg: These are key as they bring vital things like vitamins, minerals, and diet fiber.
+They should make up the most of your food each day.
+They are low in kJ and high in good things, which helps with weight and health.
+Aim to eat lots of bright fruit and veg to get a lot of stuff that you need.

 Optimise Your Diet for Good Health